AbhishekAnand2727/Machine-Learning-Portfolio/05-Reinforcement-Learning/README.md

 This experiment clearly demonstrates that **Thompson Sampling is the more powerful and efficient algorithm** for this dataset.
 It found the best ad and began maximizing the total reward in a fraction of the time it took the UCB algorithm, which was still exploring.
 For a business needing to find the best-performing ad quickly to maximize revenue, Thompson Sampling is the superior choice.

-## Results: UCB vs. Thompson Sampling

-While both algorithms eventually identify **Ad 5** as the clear winner after 10,000 rounds, the true test of efficiency is how *quickly* they converge on the best ad.

-To test this, I ran a comparative analysis limiting the simulation to only **500 rounds**.

-### Final Conclusion

-This experiment clearly demonstrates that **Thompson Sampling is the more powerful and efficient algorithm** for this dataset.
-It found the best ad and began maximizing the total reward in a fraction of the time it took the UCB algorithm, which was still exploring.
-For a business needing to find the best-performing ad quickly to maximize revenue, Thompson Sampling is the superior choice.